Frequently Asked Questions

 Q: How can I find out about orientations for Internships I and II?

-A: Please check under the appropriate tab (i.e. Internship I, Internship II, and Graduate) on the homepage for internship dates and information.
+A: Please check under the appropriate tab (Internship I, Internship II, and Graduate) on the homepage for internship dates and information.
 Students can also refer to the Internship’s Calendar for information regarding orientation.
-In addition, orientation information will be posted outside of the Office of Clinical Experiences, as well as, in the UCF Teaching Academy as soon as it is available.
+In addition, orientation information will be posted on the Clinical Experiences Facebook page and reminder emails will be sent out to all interns to their Knights’ email.

 Back to top